 Before going indie, Piran worked at Sony's Cambridge studio on several Killzone titles and RIGS: Mechanized Combat League.

-Tom is our 3d environment artist, so is reponsible for realising the worlds that players of inkle games discover and explore on their adventures.
+Tom is a 3d environment artist, so along with Laura, is reponsible for realising the worlds that players of inkle games discover and explore on their adventures.

 While at Anglia Ruskin University, he started a company with a fellow student called Proper-view that built virtual reality visualisations of properties for estate agents using Unreal Engine.

 And when he's not building worlds, he hits the gym, ensuring he outlives us all and inherits the real world.

 Annie is an illustrator and concept artist, specialising in beautiful character designs and portraits.
 Expressive character illustrations are critical for their ability to convey emotion in narrative games, so we're delighted to have Annie on board.

 At De Montfort University, Annie studied every flavour of art you can imagine: traditional, digital, 2d and 3d.
 And, when she's not illustrating for us, she also exhibits her work in gallery shows across the UK and in the US.

 She loves gaming, and will gobble up anything that Nintendo produces.
 She also loves animals, despite being horribly allergic to most of them.
 Better stick to Nintendo's digital ones then.

 We also collaborate with other companies and talented individuals on every project – it's extremely valuable to find people and organisations whose expertise complement each other.
 So we love finding talented new artists, coders and writers to work with.

 Here are a selection of the fantastic people we've worked with in the past: